GeoSensorWebLab/awm-styles/DEPLOYMENT.md

 Making these changes by editing the file manually is a problem because it is easy to make mistakes.
 To solve this, a script is used to copy the openstreetmap-carto project file, apply a set of changes, and dump the new file to disk.

-The script is called `compile.js` and is ran via Node.js.
+The script is `scripts/compile.js` and is ran via Node.js.
 It uses the "local config" feature of Kosmtik to apply a set of changes.

 ### Deploy the Project